OpenRailwayMap/server-admin/ansible/README.md

 Add `--check` for a dry run.
 Add `--diff` to display the changes to text files.
 Add `--private-key ~/.ssh/id_rsa` if Ansible does not find your private SSH key.

+## OSM Import

+OSM raw data import takes some time (downloading the planet dump and importing it into the database).
+If you run Ansible for the first time, the download and import will be started.
+Tasks depending on a finished import are left out.
+Please run the playbook a second time when the import is complete.
+The playbook makes use of [Systemd's transient units](https://www.freedesktop.org/software/systemd/man/systemd-run.html) and therefore is idempotent.
+This means, you can run the playbook multiple times on the same host.

 ## Building Packages